Businesspeople

 987

-Mr. Bright is a third generation black Louisville businessman.
+K. A. Bright is a third generation Black Louisville businessman.
 He discusses his family's history in the drug store and beauty aid businesses, his education and personal history.

 956

-Mrs. Burks is the founder and president of City Plaza Personnel, a black-owned employment agency in Louisville.
-She discusses her personal history, her difficulties in founding her own business and her opinions on the economic history of blacks in Louisville.
+Juanita Burks is the founder and president of City Plaza Personnel, a Black-owned employment agency in Louisville.
+She discusses her personal history, her difficulties in founding her own business and her opinions on the economic history of Blacks in Louisville.